 Photos: Adam Bennett

-For further information about Lit and future events visit here.
+For further information and future events visit Lit’s website here.

 Watch the video for My Own Worst Enemy here: